-Vigil planned to pay tribute to victims of London attack
+Vigil honors London attack victims; politicians trade blame

 Opposition parties blamed years of cuts to the prison and probation services by the Conservatives, who have been in power since 2010.
 Khan was on probation, subject to restrictions on his movement and wearing an electronic tag when he launched his attack.

-“There are enormous questions to be learned from this terrible event that happened last week and that is, what happened in the prison with this particular individual, what assessment was made of his psychological condition before he was released and also what supervision and monitoring he was under after coming out?” said opposition Labour Party leader Jeremy Corbyn.
+“There are enormous questions to be learned from this terrible event that happened last week and that is, what happened in the prison with this particular individual, what assessment was made of his psychological condition before he was released and also what supervision and monitoring he was under after coming out?” said Corbyn.

 The family of Merritt also cautioned against knee-jerk responses.
 They said he “would not want this terrible, isolated incident to be used as a pretext by the government for introducing even more draconian sentences on prisoners, or for detaining people in prison for longer than necessary.”